 Use a braille display with VoiceOver on iPhone

 You can use a Bluetooth braille display to read VoiceOver output, and a braille display with input keys and other controls to control iPhone when VoiceOver is turned on.
-For a list of supported braille displays, go to the Apple Support article Braille displays supported by iPhone, iPad, and iPod touch.
+For a list of supported braille displays, see the Apple Support article Braille displays supported by iPhone, iPad, and iPod touch.

 Connect a braille display

 On iPhone, go to Settings > Bluetooth, turn on Bluetooth, then choose the display.

 On iPhone, go to Settings > Accessibility > VoiceOver > Braille, then choose the display.

 Adjust the braille settings

 On iPhone, go to Settings > Accessibility > VoiceOver > Braille.

 Choose contracted, uncontracted eight-dot, or uncontracted six-dot braille input or output

 Add Braille tables that appear in the Braille Table rotor

 Turn on the status cell and choose its location